History of Kyrenia: Prehistoric and ancient times

-Kyrenia dates to the end of the Trojan War when many settlers arrived there from Achaea in the Peloponnese with Kephios and established towns in the district.
+Kyrenia dates to the end of the Trojan War when many Greek settlers arrived there from Achaea in the Peloponnese with Kephios and established towns in the district.
 Evidence from archeological sites excavated in and around the town of Kyrenia bespeak of the area's settlement since the Neolithic period, 5800-3000 BC.
 Moreover, many Mycenaean, Geometric and Achaean tombs dating from 14th to 5th centuries BC, were also discovered.
 A fine climate, fertile soil and an abundance of water offered ideal conditions for the town's early settlement.

 Cepheus from Arcadia is believed to be the founder of the town of Kyrenia.
 A military leader, he arrived at the north coast of the island bringing with him many settlers from various towns in Achaea.
 One such town, located near present-day Aigio in the Peloponnese, was also called Kyrenia.

 The earliest reference made to the town of Kyrenia is found, together with that of the other seven city kingdoms of Cyprus, in Egyptian scripts dating from the period of Ramesses III, c.
 1186–1155 BC.

 From its early days of settlement, Kyrenia's commerce and maritime trade benefited enormously from its proximity to the Asia Minor coast.
 Boats set sail from the Aegean islands, travelled along the Asia Minor coast, and then crossed over the short distance to the northern shores of Cyprus to reach the two city kingdoms of Lapithos and Kyrenia.
 This lively maritime activity (late 4th or early 3rd century BC) is evident in an ancient shipwreck discovered by Andreas Kariolou in 1965, just outside Kyrenia harbour.
-The vessel's route along Samos, Kos, Rhodes, the Asia Minor coastline and then Kyrenia, demonstrates the town's close maritime relations with other city kingdoms in the eastern Mediterranean.
+The vessel's route along Samos, Kos, Rhodes, the Asia Minor coastline and then Kyrenia, demonstrates the town's close maritime relations with other Greek city kingdoms in the eastern Mediterranean.